stanfish06/dbx-mcp-server/README.md

 1. **Environment Variable**: Set `DROPBOX_ACCESS_TOKEN` in your environment
 2. **Runtime Update**: Use the `update_access_token` tool to set or update the token

 The server will automatically handle token validation and provide clear error messages if authentication fails.
+If a token expires during operation, the server will:

+1. Detect the authentication failure
+2. Attempt to refresh the token if possible
+3. Retry the failed operation automatically

+### Token Management Best Practices

+1. **Token Storage**:

+   - Store the token in a secure location
+   - Use environment variables or secure configuration management
+   - Never commit tokens to version control

+2. **Token Refresh**:

+   - Monitor token expiration
+   - Implement proper token refresh mechanisms
+   - Use the `update_access_token` tool to update tokens when needed

+3. **Error Handling**:
+   - Watch for authentication errors in responses
+   - Implement proper retry mechanisms with exponential backoff
+   - Log authentication failures for monitoring

 ## Configuration